-Partners Chris Bird, David Madrak, and Craig Rudisill have more than 75 years’ experience in law enforcement and more than 30 years’ experience as accreditation managers and assessors.
-They have the expertise to provide professional consulting services to the Pennsylvania law enforcement community.
+Partners Chris Bird, David Madrak, and Craig Rudisill have more than 75 years’ experience in law enforcement and more than 35 years’ experience as accreditation managers and assessors.
+Chris, David, and Craig have the expertise to provide professional consulting services to the Pennsylvania law enforcement community.

 If you would like to learn more about the services we offer please contact us today for a free consultation.

 Chris Bird, a 38 year veteran of law enforcement, retired as a Captain in 2018 after serving 34 years with the Upper Merion Township Police Department.
 During his career, Chris served as a patrol officer, traffic safety officer, patrol sergeant, administrative sergeant, lieutenant, and captain.
 He is a veteran of the United States Air Force achieving the rank of staff sergeant and serving as a security forces officer.

 Chris holds a Bachelor of Arts degree in Criminal Justice and a Master of Science degree in Criminal Justice Administration from Villanova University.
 He was a member of the adjunct faculty at Montgomery County Community College for 23 years, and at Cabrini College for 4 years, teaching in their Criminal Justice Programs.

 Chris has been active in the Pennsylvania Law Enforcement Accreditation Program since 2001.
 He served as the Upper Merion Township Police Department’s accreditation manager for 15 years and as an assessor and team leader for the Pennsylvania Law Enforcement Accreditation Commission for past 16 years.
 Additionally, he has served as an instructor for Accreditation Assessor classes at the annual Pennsylvania Law Enforcement Accreditation Conference.